Mirania/multi-platform-app/README.md

 # multi-platform-app

 Ionic 2.0 app that works in Android/iOS/Win10, uses leaflets and connects to an API.
+Made with Visual Studio.